back to michaelgruen.com

 E-mails and DMs

-Phone calls and text messages
+Phone calls and Text Messages

 My phone is always on Do Not Disturb unless I’m expecting a call or am on-call for an incident response or emergency.
 Same goes with text messages.